Asaduale/asaduale/README.md

 <br>

 - 🔭 &nbsp; Exploring new technologies and developing cool things.
-Currently learning Swift and Computer Vision for a gaming utility app.
+Currently learning Ruby on Rails!
 - 🎓 &nbsp; HBSc Statistics Graduate from UofT.
 - 💼 &nbsp; Junior Developer at City of Toronto.
-- 👾 &nbsp; Hobbies include Coding, Gaming, Content Creation, Investing and Cars.

 <br><br>